alpha0105/Gaar-io/README.md

 # Gaar-io
-A simple agar.io like game
+A simple agar.io like game made only with pure JS.

+# License
+You can use it under MIT license